Sellers common interest and hoa disclosure form 2026

 1. Click ‘Get Form’ to open the Sellers Common Interest and HOA Disclosure form in the editor.

-2. Begin by filling in your personal details, including the Seller's name, property address, city, state, and zip code.
+2. Begin by entering your personal information, including the Seller's name, property address, city, state, and zip code.
 Ensure accuracy as this information is crucial for identification.

 3. In Section 1, provide details about the Homeowners Association (HOA) or Management Company.
-Include the community name, management company name, property manager's name, mailing address, office phone number, and current dues amount.
+Fill in the community name, management company name, property manager's name, mailing address, office phone number, and current dues amount.
 Indicate how often dues are paid.

 4. Answer questions regarding any pending changes in HOA dues or special assessments.
 If applicable, attach an addendum with further explanations.